 Hg

-Hg is a private equity investment firm, founded in 1990 as Mercury Private Equity, the private equity ("PE") arm of Mercury Asset Management, which was part of UK investment bank SG Warburg.
-In 1997, Mercury Asset Management was acquired by Merrill Lynch, and in 2000, Mercury Private Equity spun off from Merrill Lynch to become Hg Capital (renamed Hg in 2017).
+Hg a private equity firm founded in 1990 as Mercury Private Equity, the private equity (“PE”) arm of Mercury Asset Management, which was part of the British investment bank SG Warburg.
+In 1997, Mercury Asset Management was acquired by Merrill Lynch, and in 2000, Mercury Private Equity spun off from Merrill Lynch to become Hg (renamed Hg 2017).
+The firm is now wholly owned by its partners and has offices in London, Munich, New York, Paris, and San Francisco.

 A very clear investment philosophy